Cut the cord: top streaming box for free TV

 How much is your cable or satellite bill?
 The average cost you pay for hundreds of TV channels you don't watch — to get the few channels you need — is somewhere between $100 and $250 in our region.

-If you feel like you're overpaying for sub-par customer service and you're looking for a great way to cut the cord, the top-rated new Android streaming box from HK1 is a remarkable resource.
+If you feel like you're overpaying for sub-par customer service and you're looking for a great way to cut the cord, the top-rated new live streaming box from HK1 is a remarkable resource.

 Simply plug the HK1 box into the back of any available HDMI port on your television and in seconds it unlocks hundreds of free movies, TV shows and Google Apps in beautiful HD quality.
 Equipped with a remarkably fast computer chip and processor, this TV box out-performed Apple TV at a fraction of the price.
 It also supports Airplay if you have an iPhone or iPad as well as instantaneous connectivity with Android devices to stream content you already watch.